freqtrade/freqtrade/docs/includes/pairlists.md

 The pairlist cache (`refresh_period`) on `VolumePairList` is only applicable to generating pairlists.
 Filtering instances (not the first position in the list) will not apply any cache and will always use up-to-date data.

-`VolumePairList` is based on the ticker data from exchange, as reported by the ccxt library:
+`VolumePairList` is per default based on the ticker data from exchange, as reported by the ccxt library:

 * The `quoteVolume` is the amount of quote (stake) currency traded (bought or sold) in last 24 hours.